 - Sharing the message of health as a faith issue.

-- Integrating at least one church-based activity based on one of the five focus areas of the PHW program: tobacco cessation and prevention, healthy eating, increased physical activity, mental health advocacy and education, or healthy aging.
+- Integrating at least one church-based activity based on one of the six focus areas of the PHW program: tobacco cessation and prevention, healthy eating, increased physical activity, mental health advocacy and education, healthy aging, or the overdose crisis/substance use.

 The Partners in Health and Wholeness program is supported by The Duke Endowment.
 This program supports worshipping communities and congregations across the state of North Carolina.